Global Crypto Alliance Price Tops $0.0004 on Top Exchanges (CALL)

-Global Crypto Alliance (CURRENCY:CALL) traded 0.5% higher against the dollar during the 1-day period ending at 16:00 PM ET on October 2nd.
-One Global Crypto Alliance coin can currently be bought for approximately $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
-Global Crypto Alliance has a total market cap of $34,192.47 and approximately $7.00 worth of Global Crypto Alliance was traded on exchanges in the last 24 hours.
-Over the last seven days, Global Crypto Alliance has traded up 12.6% against the dollar.
+Global Crypto Alliance (CURRENCY:CALL) traded up 0.5% against the US dollar during the one day period ending at 14:00 PM Eastern on October 3rd.
+Global Crypto Alliance has a market capitalization of $34,163.03 and approximately $7.00 worth of Global Crypto Alliance was traded on exchanges in the last 24 hours.
+During the last seven days, Global Crypto Alliance has traded up 11.4% against the US dollar.
+One Global Crypto Alliance coin can now be bought for about $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.